willread/rise-image/README.md

 - **sizing**: ( string ): Determines how to fill the boundaries of the element.
 Valid values are "contain" and "cover".
 Defaults to "contain".
   - “contain” : full aspect ratio of the image is contained within the element and letterboxed
   - “cover” : image is cropped in order to fully cover the bounds of the element
 - **position**: ( string ): Determines how the image is aligned within the element bounds when _sizing_ is applied.
+Valid values correspond to the CSS background-position property.
 Defaults to "center".
 - **responsive**: ( boolean / non-value attribute ): Applies responsive sizing to the image(s) which will respond to instance parent `<div>` container.
 When _responsive_ is used, the component will ignore any "width", "height", "sizing", or "position" attribute values
 - **non-editable**: ( empty / optional ): If present, it indicates this component is not available for customization in the template editor.